giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 # Related Work

 Some existing work has explored compute-related metrics.
-They can be categorized as follows:
+It can be categorized as follows:

-* References providing raw compute infrastructure metrics: {{?I-D.contreras-alto-service-edge}} includes references to cloud management solutions (i.e., OpenStack, Kubernetes, etc) which administer the virtualization infrastructure, providing information about raw compute infrastructure metrics.
-Furthermore, {{NFV-TST}} describes processor, memory and network interface usage metrics.
+* **References providing raw compute infrastructure metrics**:

+  * {{?I-D.contreras-alto-service-edge}} includes references to cloud management solutions (e.g., OpenStack, Kubernetes) that administer the virtualization infrastructure, providing information about raw compute infrastructure metrics.
+  * {{NFV-TST}} describes metrics related to processor, memory, and network interface usage.

-* References providing compute virtualization metrics: {{?RFC7666}} provides several metrics as part of the Management Information Base (MIB) definition for managing virtual machines controlled by a hypervisor.
-The objects there defined make reference to the resources consumed by a particluar virtual machine serving as host for services or applications.
-Moreover, {{NFV-INF}} provides metrics associated to virtualized network functions.
+* **References providing compute virtualization metrics**:
+  * {{?RFC7666}} defines several metrics as part of the Management Information Base (MIB) for managing virtual machines controlled by a hypervisor.
+These objects reference the resources consumed by a particular virtual machine serving as a host for services or applications.
+  * {{NFV-INF}} provides metrics associated with virtualized network functions.

-* References providing service metrics including compute-related information: {{?I-D.dunbar-cats-edge-service-metrics}} proposes metrics associated to services running in compute infrastructures.
-Some of these metrics do not depend on the infrastructure behavior itself but from where such compute infrastructure is topologically located.
+* **References providing service metrics including compute-related information**:
+  * {{?I-D.dunbar-cats-edge-service-metrics}} proposes metrics associated with services running in compute infrastructures.
+Some of these metrics do not depend on the infrastructure behavior itself but on the topological location of the compute infrastructure.

-* Other existing work at the IETF CATS WG has explored the collection and distribution of computing metrics in {{I-D.ldbc-cats-framework}}.
+* **Other existing work at the IETF CATS WG**:
-In their deployment considerations, they consider three models: distributed, centralized and hybrid.
+  * {{I-D.ldbc-cats-framework}} explores the collection and distribution of computing metrics.
+In their deployment considerations, they consider three models: distributed, centralized, and hybrid.

 #  Guiding Principles

 The driving principles for designing an interface to jointly extract network and compute information are as follows:

-P1.
-Leverage metrics across working groups to avoid reinventing the wheel.
-For instance:
+* **P1.
+Leverage existing metrics across working groups to avoid reinventing the wheel.** For instance:

-- RFC 9439 {{I-D.ietf-alto-performance-metrics}} leverages IPPM metrics from RFC 7679.
+  * RFC 9439 ([I-D.ietf-alto-performance-metrics]) leverages IPPM metrics from RFC 7679.
-- Section 5.2 of {{I-D.du-cats-computing-modeling-description}} considers delay as a good metric, since it is easy to use in both compute and communication domains.
+  * Section 5.2 of [I-D.du-cats-computing-modeling-description] considers delay as a good metric, since it is easy to use in both compute and communication domains.
 RFC 9439 also defines delay as part of the performance metrics.
-- Section 6 of {{I-D.du-cats-computing-modeling-description}} proposes to represent the network structure as graphs, which is similar to the ALTO map services in {{RFC7285}}.
+  * Section 6 of [I-D.du-cats-computing-modeling-description] proposes representing the network structure as graphs, similar to the ALTO map services in RFC 7285.

-P2.
-Aim for simplicity, while ensuring the combined efforts don’t leave technical gaps in supporting the full life cycle of service deployment and selection.
-For instance, the CATS working group is covering path selection from a network standpoint, while ALTO (e.g., {{RFC7285}}) covers exposing of network information to the service provider and the client application.
+* **P2.
+Aim for simplicity, while ensuring the combined efforts don’t leave technical gaps in supporting the full lifecycle of service deployment and selection.** For instance:
+  * The CATS working group covers path selection from a network standpoint, while ALTO (e.g., RFC 7285) covers exposing network information to the service provider and the client application.
 However, there is currently no effort being pursued to expose compute information to the service provider and the client application for service placement or selection.

 # GAP Analysis

 From this related work it is evident that compute-related metrics can serve several purposes, ranging from service instance instantiation to service instance behavior, and then to service instance selection.
 Some of the metrics could refer to the same object (e.g., CPU) but with a particular usage and scope.

 In contrast, the network metrics are more uniform and straightforward.
 It is then necessary to consistently define a set of metrics that could assist to the operation in the different concerns identified so far, so that networks and systems could have a common understanding of the perceived compute performance.
-When combined with network metrics, the combined network plus compute performance behavior will assist informed decisions particular to each of the operational concerns related to the different parts of a service life cycle.
+When combined with network metrics, the combined network plus compute performance behavior will assist informed decisions particular to each of the operational concerns related to the different parts of a service lifecycle.

 # Security Considerations